HL7/davinci-ecdx/input/pagecontent/sending-attachments.md

 ### Signatures

-Some data consumers may require that the data they receive are signed.
-When performing CDex Attachments transactions and signatures are required, the following general rules apply:

-- The signature **SHALL** represent a *human provider* signature on resources attesting that the information is true and accurate.
-- The returned object is either already inherently signed (for example, a wet signature on a PDF or a digitally signed CCDA) or it **SHALL** be transformed into a signed [FHIR Document](http://hl7.org/fhir/documents.html) and `Bundle.signature`  **SHALL** be used to exchange the signature.
+{% include provider-sig-rules.md %}

 #### The Data Consumer Requirements

-When an electronic or digital signature is required for CDex Attachments, the Data Consumer **SHALL**:
+- For *Unsolicited* Attachments, the Data Consumer/Requester *pre-negotiates* with the organization representing the Data Source/Responder whether electronic or digital signatures are required.
+If the signatures are required *all* attachments will be signed by the provider submitting them.

-- *Pre-negotiate* the signature requirement with the organization representing the Data Source.
+- For *Solicited* Attachments, the Data Consumer/Requester *pre-negotiates* with the organization representing the Data Source/Responder whether electronic or digital signatures are required for:
+  - *all* attachments will be signed or
-   - If the signature requirement is pre-negotiated, it **SHALL** be assumed that *all* attachments will be signed.
+  - *only* attachments for attachment to attachment requests that indicate it using the `Task.input` signature flag parameter defined in [CDex Task Attachment Request Profile] require a signature.
+(If a signature flag is required, it should not be assumed that the attachments will be signed if the flag is omitted.)
-   - Conversely, it **SHOULD** be assumed that no CDex Attachments transaction will be signed unless there exists a pre-negotiated agreement
-   - Based on the agreement, *electronic* or *digital* signatures **MAY** be used
-- Follow the documentation in the [Signatures] page for validating signatures.
+- The Data Consumer/Requester follows the documentation in the [Signatures] page for validating signatures.

 #### Data Source Requirements

-Refer to the [Data Source/Responder Requirements](task-based-approach.html#data-sourceresponder-requirements) section in the Task Based Approach to signatures.
+{% include data-source-sig-rules.md %}

 #### Example: *Signed* FHIR Resource Attachments